sakaiproject/sakai/gradebook/xdocs/README.txt

 standalone application subproject.
 (It will not, however, be copied into your Sakai deployment!)

-If you use the "-standalone" flag in the Gradebook build (as shown below), the build will also copy the file "sakai-gradebook-standalone-app.war" to whatever directory is defined by the Maven property "standalone.deploy.dir".
+If you use the "standalone" flag in the Gradebook build (as shown below), the build will also copy the file "sakai-gradebook-standalone-app.war" to whatever directory is defined by the Maven property "standalone.deploy.dir".